-Prince William and Kate Middleton to attend the 2023 Earthshot prize in Singapore
+Prince William and Kate Middleton to attend the 2023 Earthshot Prize in Singapore

 This year marks the first time the Earthshot Prize is being held in Southeast Asia.
 It is also the first time that the award show will be accompanied by a series of events comprising Earthshot Week.

-The five winners of this year’s edition will receive GBP 1 million (approximately USD 1.25 million or over INR 10 crore).
+The five winners of this year’s edition will receive GBP 1 million (approximately USD 1.25 million or SGD 1.7 million).
 It is aimed to act as a propeller to further their innovations and ideas, and implement them at a larger scale.

 The five main areas of achievement in healing the planet, known as the ‘Earthshots,’ are ‘Protect and Restore Nature,’ ‘Clean our Air,’ ‘Revive our Oceans,’ ‘Build a Waste-free World’ and ‘Fix our Climate.’